Alma Lesch: Career

 Lesch taught at the Louisville School of Art and the University of Louisville.
-She also taught at the Haystack Mountain School of Crafts and Arrowmont School of Crafts.
+She also taught at the Haystack Mountain School of Crafts and Arrowmont School of Arts and Crafts.

 Her style frequently used found objects, quilting of personal garments, and embroidery in her works.
 Her fiber portraits are fabric collages made from antique clothing, however they intentionally exclude the subject's face and limbs, allowing the viewer to imagine the subject.
 She pioneered this style of portrait in the 1960s, in which she arranged "clothing stitched on to a quilt as though they were positioned for a portrait."
 Although her contemporary, Marilyn Pappas, used a similar technique, Lesch's portraits are unique in that they touch on the themes of her life lived in Kentucky, including farming, social manners, and folk art.

 Lesch influenced other artists such as Jane Burch Cochran.
 She was named a Master Craftsman by the World Craft Council in 1974 and a Fellow of the Kentucky Guild of Artists and Craftsmen in 1986.
 She won the Kentucky Governor's Award for Lifetime Contribution to Visual Arts in 1987.